nais/naisplater/README.md

 If you have secret variables, you can encrypt them and keep them under version control like any other variable.

-Encrypt your variables like this:
+Example usage (whose outputs also can be in-lined into yaml files):
 ```
+# Encrypt
+cat my-credentials.json | base64 -d | openssl enc -e -aes-256-cbc -a -md md5 -k <your encryption key>

+# Decrypt
-echo -n <your secret> | openssl enc -e -aes-256-cbc -a -md md5 -k <your encryption key>
+echo -n "<encrypted string>" | openssl enc -d -aes-256-cbc -a -md md5 -k <your encryption key>
 ```

-The encrypted string is then put as a variable with the key-suffix `.enc`
+Any yaml-key with the suffix `.enc`, (see example below) will be decrypted during template interpolation.

 Example:
 ```
 mysecret.enc: U2FsdGVkX1/wy7efToqNXuQjSBYCC8F0hMBdHTQFVc0=
 ```

-This variable will be exposed as `mysecret` during template interpolation.

 # note